marianasilva14/MinionJump-TomAndJerry_LPOO_FEUP/README.md

 ![](https://cloud.githubusercontent.com/assets/22835568/25439438/59d41e52-2a94-11e7-8ede-7ec5f65f76a0.png "Game Mode")

 # Test Design
-## Listing of the expected final test cases
+## Listing of the expected final test cases:
 1. Test to the movement of the minion.
 2. Test randomness of the platform.
 3. Test out-of-bounds behaviour.
 4. Test player losing.
+5. Test randomness movement of the villain.
 5. Test highscore saving.